 The survey was designed to produce a series of precise measures to identify groups with low probability of receiving benefits, for instance, the long-term jobless, labour market entrants and students, people becoming unemployed after uninsured employment, people who have left jobs voluntarily and individuals who are eligible, given their employment history, but do not claim or otherwise receive benefits.
 The survey provides a detailed description of the characteristics of the last job held as well as reasons for not receiving benefits or for not claiming.

 Through the survey data, analysts will also be able to observe the characteristics and situation of people not covered by EI and of those who exhausted EI benefits, the job search intensity of the unemployed, expectation of recall to a job, and alternate sources of income and funds.

-Survey data pertaining to maternity and parental benefits answer questions on the proportion of mothers of an infant who received maternity and parental benefits, the reason why some mothers do not receive benefits and about sharing parental benefits with their spouse.
+Survey data pertaining to maternity and parental benefits answer questions on the proportion of parents of an infant who received maternity and parental benefits, the reason why some parents do not receive benefits and about sharing parental benefits with their spouse.
 The survey also allows looking at the timing and circumstances related to the return to work, the income adequacy of households with young children and more.

 Reference period: Calendar year

 Collection period: There are 4 collection cycles each year: April-May, July-August, November-December and January-February.
 Each cycle lasts 5 weeks and begins during the month following the reference month.